JacoboLansac/audits/solo/pinlink-phase1-audit.md

     }

 ```

+#### Team response: acknowledged

+The team decided to not implement any fix, and only committed to have the contract always funded with rewards.
+Therefore, the collateral is still at risk of getting stuck in the contract if there are not enough reward tokens in the contract's balance.

 ### [M-6] Lack of input validation in `PinToken.setTransactionTax()` can cause reverts in all token transfers if provided wrong inputs